StimulCross/donation-alerts/packages/api/README.md

 ]);
 ```

-The `channels` will be an array of [DonationAlertsCentrifugoChannel](https://stimulcross.github.io/donation-alerts/classes/api.DonationAlertsCentrifugoChannel.html) objects, that contain channel name and connection token.
+This method returns an array of [DonationAlertsCentrifugoChannel](https://stimulcross.github.io/donation-alerts/classes/api.DonationAlertsCentrifugoChannel.html) objects that include the channel name and subscription token.

-To subscribe to a private channel, the channel name must be the following form: `<channel>_<userId>`.
-If you need subscribe user `123456789` to channel `$alerts:donation`, you don't usually need to transform channel name yourself, the library takes on this task.
-The result will be joined channel name and user ID: `$alerts:donation_123456789`.
+To subscribe to a private channel, the channel name must fit the following template: `<channel>_<userId>`.
+If you want to subscribe to donation notifications (means `$alerts:donation` channel) of user `123456789`, you don't need to form the channel name yourself; the library takes on this task for you.
+The result will be a valid target channel with joined channel name and user ID: `$alerts:donation_123456789`.

-But if for some reason you are passing already transformed channel names, then you can disable this behavior by passing [DonationAlertsCentrifugoSubscribeOptions]() as the fourth argument with property `transformChannel: false`:
+If you are passing already valid channel, you should disable this behavior by passing [DonationAlertsCentrifugoSubscribeOptions](https://stimulcross.github.io/donation-alerts/interfaces/api.DonationAlertsCentrifugoSubscribeOptions.html) as the fourth argument with property `transformChannel` equal to `false`:

 ```ts
 const userId = 123456789;